Academic requirements for federal, state and local government careers

 One exception to the degree requirement are roles oriented specifically to students, recent graduates or others in transitional periods of their careers.
 These roles may be temp-to-hire roles, internships, externships and fellowships.
 Prospective employees who are a good demographic match are encouraged to pursue these roles early in their careers.
 These roles are also effective bridges into higher-grade positions.
 Moreover, it is not uncommon for entry-level job recruiters in this sector to put these initial work experiences ahead of other accomplishments when selecting talent.

 While private businesses are increasingly adapting to a dynamic job market, government agencies tend to be slower.
 Compared to the private sector, a bachelor’s degree carries more weight in a government job and those with a graduate degree are highest on the federal ranking system.
 Over 70% of federal civilian job positions are ranked using the General Schedule (GS) pay scale.
 The GS pay scale is determined by qualifications, years of relevant work experience and academic background.
 Listed below are some common rankings.

 - GS-7: recent college graduates

 - GS-10: mid- to senior-level candidates with professional experience and/or graduate degrees

 - GS 1-10: transitional opportunities (vary greatly based on degree earned)

-Most job postings for government positions will not appear in an internet search or on standard job sites.
-You can find them listed at USAJobs.
+Most job postings for government positions appear on the USAJobs portal rather than an internet search or on standard job sites.
 The GS system is not unchallengeable, however, as each role posted online can have varying requirements or application procedures.
 Government job seekers should become intimately familiar with the portal as it is the sole route for many federal recruitment managers to post jobs and receive applications.